 There are also serious ethical concerns.
 More forceful actions against poaching can lead to injustices (Neumann 2004); this was an important omission in Challender and MacMillan's (2014) review of poaching and policy responses, which did not examine how more aggressive approaches to enforcement are made possible by policy debates.
 Shoot-to-kill policies are legal in some states (such as Botswana and Uganda), contrary to the principles of the Conservation Initiative on Human Rights (CIHR), to which many in the conservation community aspire (IIED [International Institute for Environment and Development] 2015).

-2006).
+Strong and forceful approaches to conservation can work (Brockington 2002).
+Specifically, there is evidence that greater levels of patrolling reduced poaching in the Serengeti (Hilborn et al. 2006).
 However, the same authors were clear that their analyses did not provide evidence that better armed rangers, or greater use of force, would be more effective.
 Instead, militarized approaches can escalate conflict between rangers and poachers, and lead to the alienation of local communities.